Scholarships in Japan for International Students

 How to apply

-Universities in Japan generally only accept scholarship applications as part of their main application process, or allow you to apply after you have accepted an offer to enroll. iCLA has a section for scholarship essays in our online application, and we will tell you if you have been successfully granted a scholarship in the offer letter.
+Universities in Japan generally only accept scholarship applications as part of their main application process.
+Some only allow you to apply after you have accepted an offer to enroll. iCLA has a section for scholarship essays in our online application.
+We will tell you if you have been granted a scholarship in the offer letter.

 Summary